ZuchnerLab/VariantPrioritizationBenchmark/README.md

 This benchmark includes only missense variants, but future versions should offer tests that include frameshifting and non-frameshifting indels as well as stop-gain and stop-loss variants.
 Eventually, benchmarks like this should expand beyond just protein-altering variants to consider non-coding variants, structural variants, and tandem repeats.
 It is the authors' hope that a benchmark like this can grow with the field to continually provide a challenge for tool developers to solve.

 ## Data Access
 All ClinVar variants used and the missense variants from each test individual, along with the ranks by which each tool solved each combination of test variant and individual, are available for download from Zenodo at DOI: XXX.
 Using this data, individuals can evaluate a new tool and compare it against all the others.
-Code to perform these evaluations is available in the [here](https://github.com/ZuchnerLab/VariantPrioritizationBenchmark/).
+Code to perform these evaluations is available in the [code folder](https://github.com/ZuchnerLab/VariantPrioritizationBenchmark/).
 Unfortunately, the individual prediction scores of each tool on each variant are not included in this benchmark as they are subject to each individual tool's own copyright restrictions.

 ## References
 1. Mao Q, Ciotlos S, Zhang RY, Ball MP, Chin R, Carnevali P, Barua N, Nguyen S, Agarwal MR, Clegg T, Connelly A, Vandewege W, Zaranek AW, Estep PW, Church GM, Drmanac R, Peters BA.
 The whole genome sequences and experimentally phased haplotypes of over 100 personal genomes.
 Gigascience.
 2016 Oct 11;5(1):42. doi: 10.1186/s13742-016-0148-z.
 PMID: 27724973; PMCID: PMC5057367.